 What Color Amber is Best?

 The first question we are often asked by customers is “Which color amber beads are best”.
-Amber jewelry comes naturally in such a range of colors, it can be a little confusing for folks.
+Contrary to popular belief, there is not just one color amber.
+Amber comes naturally in such a range of colors, it can be a little confusing for folks to know which is best for their needs.
 We can tell you that in our 15 years’ experience of using amber for pain relief, we cannot point to any one amber color being more effective than another!
 But we often suggest that a mix of amber colors is the traditional healing necklace and there must be some value in this.
 A combination of amber colors is probably the best solution to the question of which amber beads to use.
 It is important to use Baltic amber, amber from the Baltic region of Europe.

 Is light or dark color amber better?

 Some people say white or lighter color amber is better than darker colored amber.
 The thinking is that it is a purer resin, not including other organic matter as it flowed from the tree originally.
 Maybe there is a basis for this reasoning.
 And secondly, the darker coloured beads maybe treated to enhance the colour, are not as close to nature.
 But, if you test the beads used in an amber necklace or bracelet, I don’t believe you will find a substantial difference in the succinite level in the different colors.
 Baltic amber generally has a level of 8%.
 I compare it to looking at a box of oranges and trying to know which has the most Vitamin C. They all have Vitamin C, some maybe a little more than others.
 But it is there in them all.
 Would a 1% difference make a difference in healing?
 Not perceptively, I think.